 - what the damage was

-- why you think the Highways Agency is responsible
+- why you think Highways England is responsible

 - the specific location where the damage took place - the road name and the nearest marker post number or feature which identifies the part of the road you were on

 - the date and time the damage was caused